sigpwned/jsonification/README.md

 ### Streaming Pull

-In this mode, Jsonification allows the users to "pull" parse events on demand via a method call.
+In this mode, Jsonification allows the user to "pull" parse events on demand via a method call.
 This parser also only holds in memory the data from the current event being processed, so it's also an excellent way to process very large JSON documents or fragments.
 Because this approach allows the user to pull events on demand, it can make JSON processing much simpler.
+This approach is effective when the JSON being parsed is large but the shape of the data is not known ahead of time because it allows the user more freedom to apply common parsing techniques, like recursive descent.

 Simply reading JSON events using this approach is straightforward: